rrwick/Deepbinner/README.md

 <img align="right" src="images/tensorflow.png" alt="TensorFlow logo" width="105">

 Its most important requirement is [TensorFlow](https://www.tensorflow.org/), which powers the neural network.
 The easiest way to install TensorFlow is with pip: `pip3 install tensorflow`.
-However, [building Tensorflow from source](https://www.tensorflow.org/install/install_sources) may [give better performance](https://www.tensorflow.org/performance/performance_guide#optimizing_for_cpu).
-TensorFlow can also [be built to run on NVIDIA GPUs](https://www.tensorflow.org/install/install_linux#NVIDIARequirements) which can give much better performance, but installation is more complex.
+TensorFlow can also [run on NVIDIA GPUs](https://www.tensorflow.org/install/install_linux#tensorflow_gpu_support) which can give much better performance, but installation is more complex (you'll need [CUDA](http://nvidia.com/cuda) and [cuDNN](http://developer.nvidia.com/cudnn)).
 If you're only going to use Deepbinner to classify reads, you may not need GPU-level performance ([read more here](#performance)).
 But if you want to train your own Deepbinner neural network, then using a GPU is very much recommended.

-Deepbinner uses some other Python packages ([Keras](https://keras.io/), [NumPy](http://www.numpy.org/), [h5py](https://www.h5py.org/) and [noise](https://github.com/caseman/noise)) but these should be taken care of by pip when installing Deepbinner.
+Deepbinner uses some other Python packages ([Keras](https://keras.io/), [NumPy](http://www.numpy.org/) and [h5py](https://www.h5py.org/)) but these should be taken care of when installing Deepbinner.
 It also assumes that you have the `gzip` command available on your command line.
+If you are going to [train your own Deepbinner network](https://github.com/rrwick/Deepbinner/wiki/Training-instructions), then you'll need a few more Python packages: [noise](https://github.com/caseman/noise), [edlib](https://github.com/Martinsos/edlib/tree/master/bindings/python) and [mappy](https://github.com/lh3/minimap2/tree/master/python).

 ## Installation